DavidStrieder/coupon_project/README.md

     true average treatment effect: 0.03908395919621665

 We show that the positivity assumption seems to be satisfied, however, the plot also shows the imbalance in treatment vs control.
-The second plot shows the idea of ipw of reweighting the data to mimic a rct.
+The second plot shows the idea of ipw of reweighting the data to mimic a RCT.

 While still underestimating the causal effect, ipw at least identifies the correct sign compared to the naive approach.

+#### 2. Outcome Modeling

 Another straightforward approach is to fit directly an outcome model to estimate the conditional expectation (here, again, simple logistic regression).
 - validity additionally relies on well-specified outcome model